-Joseph in Egypt didn’t sit on his hands when God revealed there would be seven good years followed by seven years of famine, he got to work preparing.
-By being prepared, he was also in a position to help others.
+By being prepared, Joseph was in a position to help others.
 We’re supposed to do the same.

 In prepping, we are not being selfish or lacking in faith.
 We are being stewards of God’s resources, and we are making provision for our households, our neighbors, and our communities.
 As 1 Timothy 5:8 says, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.”